-The actuarial assumptions used in the June 30, 2017, valuation were based on the results of the 2007-2012 Experience Study Report.
-Additional assumptions for subsequent events and law changes are current as of the 2017 actuarial valuation report.
+The actuarial assumptions used in the June 30, 2018, valuation were based on the results of the 2007-2012 Experience Study Report and the 2017 Economic Experience Study.
+Additional assumptions for subsequent events and law changes are current as of the 2018 actuarial valuation report.